promptworks/rspec-redo/README.md

 Or install it yourself as:

-    $ gem install rspec_redo
+    $ gem install rspec-redo

 ## Usage

-First, you'll need to tell RSpec where to save the list of failed examples.
-If you're in a Rails app, `tmp` is probably a good place.
-Otherwise, just make sure you add the file to your `.gitignore` file.
+First, you'll need to tell RSpec where to persist a list of failed examples.
+To do this, you'll have to add a line to your `spec_helper.rb`.
+You'll want to add this file to your `.gitignore`.

 ```ruby
 RSpec.configure do |c|